CompuTec/computec-docs/docs/processforce/user-guide/quality-control/test-protocols/item-test-protocol.md

 ![Item Test Protocols](./media/item-test-protocol/item-test-protocols.webp)

-The header holds Test Protocols filtering options.
-On choosing Item Code, Item Name is filled in automatically.
-The revision Code field is filled with a default Revision.
-You can change it then to a different one (if required).
-The next step is to check the necessary transaction checkboxes.
-If no checkboxes are checked, all Protocols related to the chosen Item and Revision will be displayed.
+The form's header provides filtering options for Test Protocols.
+When an Item Code is selected, the Item Name is auto-populated.
+The Revision Code defaults to the most recent revision but can be adjusted if needed.
+To refine the results further, specific transaction checkboxes can be selected.
+If no checkboxes are checked, the form will display all Test Protocols linked to the chosen Item and its Revision.

+---
+This functionality simplifies the process of managing and reviewing Test Protocols, enabling users to efficiently track and analyze quality control data associated with specific Items and Revisions.
+It supports accurate and organized quality management practices.